leigh-hackspace/HackspaceWiki/docs/facilities/fabrication/3d_printers.md

 We have 3 printers available for all members to use after training.

-All printers are networked, and we ask that you use the linked OctoPi server when printing your files.
+All printers are networked, and we ask that you use the linked [OctoPrint](https://octoprint.org/) server when printing your files.

 [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/) profiles are linked for each printer.